Aptypio13/AutoService/README.md

 ## Description

-It a simple web app buildet on SpringBoot, to simplify auto-service accounting work.
+It a simple web application buildet on SpringBoot, to simplify auto-service accounting work.
 Program can calculate a salary of mechanics :mechanic: , save the history of orders, make a discontto returning costumers.
 Also program easy to expend and update.

 ## Technologies